Welcome to 6th grade Mathematics

 *Digital Citizenship must be completed when chromebooks are handed out.

-*Please have your parents sign up for E-notes on the sidebar of this page for classroom news and updates.
+*Please have your parents sign up for Class Tag for classroom news and updates.

-Intervention - HBISD implements Intervention time for every 6th grade student.
+WIN - HBISD implements WIN time for every 6th grade student.
 Every student has different needs to be met during this time.
 Some students may be working in small groups, larger groups, or independently during this time.